Marion tells us about her story of expatriation with Nathalie, her child with special needs.

 I am from Germany, my husband is Canadian and we have two beautiful girls: Alexandra, a normal developing 13 years old and Nathalie, now 10 ½ years old, who has a rare genetic disorder called deletion 3p25.
 At the time we got the diagnosis, Nathalie was 7 months old.
 The hospital could only find 34 more medically reported cases, and so rare is her syndrome that it doesn’t even have a specific name.

 When Nathalie was 2 ½ years old, we decided to start our life overseas.
 At this time we knew that if she didn’t have any major medical needs, she did need a lot of therapy to support her overall development.
 We left Ottawa, Canada, and moved to Kigali, Rwanda, with a 2-years contract.
-Conscious of the fact that in this particular African country access to therapy would be extremely limited, we still dared to go.
+Conscious of the fact that in this particular African country access to therapy for a child with special needs would be extremely limited, we still dared to go.
 I am myself a physiotherapist and with the support of a great colleague, I had already worked a lot with Nathalie in Canada.

 In Rwanda we had a big house, with a garden and a lot of staff… watchman, gardener, cook and maid and after a while a nice nanny who helped with the daily chores.
 As I continued working with Nathalie, 8 months later a British speech therapist luckily moved to Kigali and helped me working on Nathalie’s speech and fine motor skills.
 In the second year of our posting Nathalie went 3 mornings a week to a nursery with normal developing children.
 Either our nanny or I had to stay with her.
 But it was obvious that she needed a more structured program.
 In summertime every trip back to Canada was packed with assessments and intensive therapy sessions.